UNCLASSIFIED (U)

 (1) Following a Department Continuity Framework activation (for continuity team members and all employees in the affected area);

-(2) When a local or regional natural disaster causes significant damage and threatens the safety of employees and/or their availability to work.
-This may include a major hurricane, earthquake, tornado, tsunami, or wildfire;
+(2) When a local or regional natural hazard event causes significant damage and threatens the safety of employees and/or their availability to work;

 (3) When a large-scale violent incident, to include terrorism, bombings, violent demonstrations, rioting, or wide-spread civil unrest, occurs at or near Department facilities; or

 (4) When any incident at a Department facility causes, or has the potential to cause, mass casualties or injuries.
-Examples of such an incident may be a terrorist attack, active shooter incident, explosion, or major natural disaster.
+Examples of such an incident may be a terrorist attack, active shooter incident, explosion, or major natural hazard event.

 d.
 Accountability should be conducted after major risks have subsided, otherwise personnel status may change.
 For long-duration events, it may be necessary to conduct accountability more than once.